DivineKushaL/DivineKushaL/README.md

 ## Welcome to My Github Profile

 Hi there !
-I'm Kushal Patel, a pre-final year-ite from the Indian Institute of Technology, Guwahati.
+I'm Kushal Patel, a final year-ite from the Indian Institute of Technology, Guwahati.
 I have my major in Electronics and Communications Engineering and a minor in Computer Science and Engineering.

 ## Projects